-Depending on your local Kansas jurisdiction or management preference, all food employees who prepare, store, or serve food in a food establishment will need a Kansas food handlers card. (i.e. line cooks, chefs, food preps, servers, etc.)
+Depending on your local Kansas jurisdiction or management preference, food employees who prepare, store, or serve food in a food establishment may need a Kansas food handlers card. (i.e. line cooks, chefs, food preps, servers, etc.)

 Food handler cards are NOT required anymore for anyone working or volunteering in a food service establishment in Wichita, Kansas.